 “It’s not necessarily what you think,” he told the magazine about the separation filing.
 “When you want to get licensed, they do background checks on both parties.
 If I decide to be a part of it, I have to be licensed, and I have to be vetted, and so does a spouse.
 She has a past.
 She has a history.”

-However, in August 2017, speaking through his lawyer, Fualaau has claimed that he never gave an interview to Radar and that he is proceeding with the separation, despite Letourneau's desire for reconciliation, as revealed in court documents.
+However, in August 2017, speaking through his lawyer, Fualaau claimed that he never gave an interview to Radar and that he was proceeding with the separation, despite Letourneau's desire for reconciliation, as revealed in court documents.